MicrosoftDocs/quantum-docs/articles/how-to-work-with-qsharp-projects.md

 ### Projects and implicit namespaces

 In Q# projects, if a namespace is not specified in a *.qs program, then the compiler uses the file name as the namespace.
-Referencing a callable from a external dependency then uses the syntax \<dependencyName>.\<namespace>.\<callable>.
+Referencing a callable from an external dependency then uses the syntax \<dependencyName>.\<namespace>.\<callable>.
 However, if the file is named "Main.qs", then the compiler assumes the namespace and the calling syntax is \<dependencyName>.\<callable>, as in the previous example, `import MyTeleportLib.Teleport`.

 Since it is not uncommon to have multiple project files, you need to account for the correct syntax when referencing callables.
 For example, in a project with the following file structure